Ksenia Dudkina: Career

 Dudkina won a gold medal at the 2012 Summer Olympics in the group all-around event together with other group members (Uliana Donskova, Anastasia Bliznyuk, Alina Makarenko, Anastasia Nazarenko, Karolina Sevastyanova) For six months leading up to the Olympic Games, the Russian gymnasts only ate buckwheat in their diet.
 She was one of the youngest member of the Russian Group in the 2012 Olympics at only 17 years old.

 Dudkina and the rest of the Russian Group returned to competition at the 2013 Moscow Grand Prix where they won the all-around, at the Thiais Grand Prix they also won the all-around gold medal as well as in the event finals.
-They competed at their first World Cup competition of the season in Lisboa, Portugal where they won bronze in all-around and won the gold medal in 10 clubs and 2 ribbons/3 balls final.
+They competed at their first World Cup competition of the season in Lisbon, Portugal where they won bronze in all-around and won the gold medal in 10 clubs and 2 ribbons/3 balls final.
 At the Sofia World Cup they won the silver medal in all-around and gold in 2 ribbons/3 balls final.
 At the Minsk World Cup they won gold in all-around, silver in 2 ribbons/3 balls and bronze in 10 clubs.
 Dudkina and the rest Russian Group won all the gold medals at the 2013 Summer Universiade in All-around, 10 clubs and 2 ribbons/3 balls.
 The Russian Group won the gold medals in Group All-around, 10 clubs and 2 ribbons/3 balls at the 2013 World Cup Final in St. Petersburg, Russia.
 Dudkina and her Russian teammates won the Group All-around bronze medal at the 2013 World Championships, they won gold in 2 Ribbon + 3 Balls final.
 Dudkina along with rest of the remaining Russian Group Olympians completed their careers after the World Championships.
 Irina Viner has stated about their dismissal and retirements: "We have made drastic changes in the composition of the group.
 All the girls, who a year ago at the Olympic Games were the first after the World Cup series had to say goodbye to the sport.
 They did not show in Kiev what could and should have been shown.
 The "star disease" should not be left on the carpet.
 And I always say that as long as you're standing on a pedestal - you're a winner, but as soon as you had gone down from it- you're no one to call you in any way".